American Civil Liberties Union: Vietnam War

 Non-war-related free speech rights were also advanced during the Vietnam war era; in 1969, the ACLU defended a Ku Klux Klan member who advocated long-term violence against the government, and the Supreme Court concurred with the ACLU's argument in the landmark decision Brandenburg v.
 Ohio, which held that only speech which advocated imminent violence could be outlawed.

 A major crisis gripped the ACLU in 1968 when a debate erupted over whether to defend Benjamin Spock and the Boston Five against federal charges that they encouraged draftees to avoid the draft.
-The ACLU board was deeply split over whether to defend the activists; half the board harbored anti-war sentiments and felt that the ACLU should lend its resources to the cause of the Boston Five.
-The other half of the board believed that civil liberties were not at stake and the ACLU would be taking a political stance.
-Behind the debate was the longstanding ACLU tradition that it was politically impartial and provided legal advice without regard to the defendants' political views.
 The board finally agreed to a compromise solution that permitted the ACLU to defend the anti-war activists without endorsing the activist's political views.
 Some critics of the ACLU suggest that the ACLU became a partisan political organization following the Spock case.
 After the Kent State shootings in 1970, ACLU leaders took another step toward politics by passing a resolution condemning the Vietnam War.
 The resolution was based on various legal arguments, including civil liberties violations and claiming that the war was illegal.

-Also in 1968, the ACLU held an internal symposium to discuss its dual roles: providing "direct" legal support (defense for accused in their initial trial, benefiting only the individual defendant) and appellate support (providing amicus briefs during the appeal process, to establish widespread legal precedent).
-Historically, the ACLU was known for its appellate work, which led to landmark Supreme Court decisions, but by 1968, 90% of the ACLU's legal activities involved direct representation.
-The symposium concluded that both roles were valid for the ACLU.